 You don’t need a minor in Art History to throw an artful Halloween affair.
 A Dutch Masters theme provides a mix of lush nature morte and campy art school-inspired costumes perfectly suited for a cocktail party.

-Serve: Transport your guests to the Flemish countryside with a painterly platter of fall harvest fare like figs, pomegranate, and healthy chunks of cheese.
+Serve: Even if you’re hosting outdoors in the middle of the city, transport your guests to the Flemish countryside with a painterly platter of fall harvest fare like figs, pomegranate, and healthy chunks of cheese.
 Pair it with goblets of red wine.

 Wear: Add cuffs, a ruffle, or a headpiece to your ensemble and you’ll be portrait-ready.
 Get crafty when you whip one up.
 Doilies, wax paper, or even a lampshade all work.
 There are enough Flemish maids, merrymakers, and muses in the history books that you won’t need to venture into Garden of Earthly Delights territory.